towfiqi/serpbear/README.md

 The Keyword Research and keyword generation feature works by integrating your Google Ads test accounts into SerpBear.
 You can also view the added keyword's monthly search volume data once you [integrate Google Ads](https://docs.serpbear.com/miscellaneous/integrate-google-ads).

 When you [integrate Google Search Console](https://docs.serpbear.com/miscellaneous/integrate-google-search-console), the app shows actual search visits for each tracked keywords.
 You can also discover new keywords, and find the most performing keywords, countries, pages.you will be able to view the actual visits count from Google Search for the tracked keywords.
+You can also manually refresh Search Console data anytime from the Settings page.

 #### Getting Started